Dark sector production and baryogenesis from not quite black holes: Baryogenesis

 \subsection{Electroweak baryogengesis}

-Electroweak baryogengesis (EWBG)~\cite{Riotto:1998bt,Morrissey:2012db,Shaposhnikov:2009zzb} is an attractive scenario since it utilizes the sphaleron process in the SM for the baryon number violation.
-To satisfy the out-of-equilibrium condition, the most popular choice is to modify the Higgs potential such that the electroweak phase transition turns strongly first order.
-This then indicates a large deviation of the Higgs potential, which serves as an important target for the future collider.
-As an alternative, it was argued in~\cite{Nagatani:1998gv} that the out-of-equilibrium condition can be realized by the Hawking radiation of PBHs, and so a first order phase transition is not necessary.
+Electroweak baryogengesis (EWBG)~\cite{Kuzmin:1985mm,Shaposhnikov:1986jp,Shaposhnikov:1987tw,Cohen:1990py,Cohen:1990it,Cohen:1991iu,Nelson:1991ab,Cohen:1993nk} has been an attractive scenario since it utilizes the sphaleron process in the SM for the baryon number violation, while new physics around the TeV scale is expected to satisfy the other two Sakharov conditions.
+In the standard scenario, the generation of baryon asymmetry proceeds through bubble nucleation during the electroweak weak phase transition.
+For a successful baryogenesis, new CP-violation source is required in addition to the one provided by the CKM matrix.
+The out-of-equilibrium condition can be realized if the electroweak phase transition is strongly first-order to prevent the wash-out of the produced baryon asymmetry.
+This usually indicates the modification of the Higgs potential, and a large deviation of the Higgs self-interactions, which serve as an important target for the future collider.
+New physics models that incorporate both ingredients have been extensively studied to realize baryogenesis~\cite{Riotto:1998bt,Morrissey:2012db,Shaposhnikov:2009zzb}.